luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 In addition to the established YouTube settings, such as video quality, playback speed, and subtitles, YouTube has recently introduced several optional player features to improve user experience: Ambient Mode, Stable Volume, and Voice Boost.
+However, these features are far less familiar to users than traditional ones.
 Notably, two of these (Ambient Mode and Stable Volume) are enabled by default, regardless of whether the users are aware of or want these features.
+Many viewers may therefore be consuming additional computational resources without consciously opting in.

 In this blog post, we investigate whether these non-essential YouTube settings have a measurable effect on client-side energy consumption.
 We conducted a controlled experiment in which each feature was enabled in isolation and energy consumption was recorded over repeated trials.
 Our hypothesis is that each of these features introduces additional computational work and therefore increases energy consumption relative to the baseline, where all those features are disabled.

-This raises a broader question about the sustainability of enabling such features by default and whether the platform designers should reconsider these defaults in the interest of energy efficiency and sustainability.
+If this hypothesis holds, it raises a broader and important question: should non-essential features that increase energy consumption be enabled by default — particularly at the scale of billions of viewing hours per day?
+Even marginal increases per device could translate into significant aggregate energy costs.
+In this case, the platform designers should reconsider these defaults in the interest of energy efficiency and sustainability.

 # Methodology